opf/openproject/docs/release-notes/14-5-0/README.md

 ### Improved filter search for custom project lists

+Filtering and searching project lists has been improved with OpenProject 14.5:

+1. A fixed search field has been added so that you can quickly enter a project name and search for it.
+2. When selecting a new filter, the project list below will immediately reload and display the selected filters.

+See our user guide to learn more about [project lists and how to filter them](../../user-guide/projects/project-lists/#project-lists-filters).

 ### PDF export of meeting agenda and meeting

 ### Meetings: Disable by default "Send out invitation emails upon creation"